Fragments

 takes precedence over the ExtraFields

-.
-Thus, its definition will be used when the ExtraFields
+instance.
+Thus, the local definition will only be used when GetItemList

 query is executed, because explicit definitions take precedence over registered fragments.